adamgian/minify-selectors/README.md

 Post-processor that minifies classes and IDs selector names in CSS, HTML and Javascript files.
 Each unique selector, and any subsequent occurances elsewhere, is converted into an ultracompact name.

-Wrings out that little bit more out of your payload sizes and shave off a wee bit off file parse times.
+Wring out that little bit more out of your payload sizes and shave a wee bit off file parse times.
 Additionally adds a certain degree of obfuscation to your selector names and stylesheets.

 <br>